bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

     - As these may be available in landing - may be realised through views over landing

-#### **Silver**
+#### **Silver layer: Data according to business**
-The Silver layer is source centric and focuses on transforming raw data into cleaned, enriched, and validated datasets.
+The Silver layer focuses on transforming raw data into cleaned, enriched, and validated datasets.
+These datasets are aligned with broadly accepted business standards and models, making them suitable for a range of downstream requirements.

-*Base Models*

-- Representation of source data with no changes.
-Used as a foundation for staging models as well as data quality checks.

-*Staging Models*

-- Source-system and object centric transformations that are core to all downstream consumption.
+While some interpretations consider Silver to be primarily *source-centric*, this blueprint adopts a more flexible approach—allowing for integration and harmonization of assets across multiple data sources.

+**Silver Staging**

+Transformations used to shape source data into standardised, conformed, and fit-for-use Reference Data, Data Vault and Base Information Mart objects.

 - Examples of transformations:
     - `01_renamed_and_typed`